caproto/caproto/doc/source/basics.rst

     udp_sock.settimeout(2)  # should never be tripped, but it help to debug

-A new Channel Access client is required to register itself with a Channel wccess Repeater.
+A new Channel Access client is required to register itself with a Channel Access Repeater.
 (What a Repeater is *for* is not really important to our story here.
 It's an independent process that rebroadcasts incoming server heartbeats to all clients on our host.
 It exists because old systems don't handle broadcasts properly.)
 To register, we must send a *request* to the